 The first piece of metered mail, a letter from Bowes to his wife, was posted December 10, 1920.
 Within 24 months, there were Pitney Bowes branch offices in a dozen cities and 404 meters were in use.

 Following Bowes’ forward-thinking style, Pitney Bowes continuously reworked its models and introduced mail-sorting machinery, copiers and fax machines that can be found today in offices the world over.

 Through Bowes’ visionary leadership, Pitney Bowes also adopted an employee stock purchase plan in 1930 and introduced a scholarship plan for children of employees in 1953.
-More than 1.5 million clients in more than 200 countries around the world rely on products and services from Pitney Bowes, and its accolades include commitment to workforce diversity, community involvement and good corporate citizenship.
+More than 1.5 million clients in more than 200 countries around the world rely on products and services from Pitney Bowes, including 90 percent of the Fortune 500.